 Access to water can break the cycle of poverty.
 The communities we serve are ready to grow.
 We can't wait to see how they choose to do it.

-These water projects are in need of immediate funding to complete.
+These communities are in need of immediate funding to complete.

 Can you donate today and make one of them possible?